A Lasting Power of Attorney (LPA) only takes effect once it has been registered with the Office of the Public Guardian (OPG).

 Read more Lasting Powers of AttorneyYour family or friends might need to apply to the Court of Protection to appoint a Deputy to make your …

-Read more Lasting Powers of AttorneyNo, the Office of the Public Guardian will not need evidence.
-But as happens with all lasting power of attorney …
+Read more Lasting Powers of AttorneyThe Office of the Public Guardian can supply certified copies of the original lasting power of attorney document and will …

 Read moreOur highly skilled team of specialist solicitors have been established in the City of Wakefield for over 100 years.